Le Marron

 Le Marron is a defunct restaurant in Malden, Netherlands.
-It is a fine dining restaurant that was awarded one Michelin star in 2007 and retained that rating until 2014.
+It is a fine dining restaurant that was awarded one Michelin star in 2007 and retained that rating until its closing in 2014.

 The owner and head chef of Le Marron is Ysbrandt Wermenbol, who opened the restaurant in 2005.

 In 2013, GaultMillau awarded the restaurant 16 out of 20 points.

 The restaurant closed on 25 October 2014.